 Bylaw Notices (BN) are the type of ticket that can be disputed using the Bylaw Adjudication system.
-Bylaw Notice disputes are reviewed by adjudicators from Mediate BC, appointed by the Ministry of the Attorney General.
+Bylaw Notice disputes are reviewed by adjudicators from Mediate BC.

 Bylaw Notice Dispute Process

 Adjudication requests (disputes) for Bylaw Notices must be submitted within 14 days of the issue date, or the opportunity to dispute the ticket will be denied.
 The cost to dispute a Bylaw Notice is $25 and will be added to the penalty amount if the adjudicator rules that the alleged bylaw infraction did occur.
-The decision of the adjudicator is final and any appeals would be directed to the Supreme Court of British Columbia.
+The decision of the adjudicator is final.

 How to dispute: